Applying for your student loan

 - paid or unpaid, and, if unpaid, the type of placement (work placements only);

-- name and address of the company (work placements only).
+- name and address of the company (non-Erasmus work placements only).

 Register with the University

 You still need to register with the University of Leeds.
-You can register online through the Portal from 1 August.
+You can register online through Minerva from 1st August.
 We'll then confirm your registration to your loan provider.
 If you do not register with the University you will not be covered by the University insurance policy.

 Return the Declaration form